Colu-platform/colu-nodejs/README.md

 $ colu
 ```

-And now you can use REST request to use the Colu SDK.
+And now you can use [JSON-RPC 2.0](http://www.jsonrpc.org/specification) requests to use the Colu SDK.
-By default it will be hosted at : 127.0.0.1:8081 and will be locked to local host only.
+By default it will be hosted at : 127.0.0.1:80 and will be locked to local host only.

 ## Developing